The EMF Explorer Kit

 Suggested Add-ons

-So much can be discovered through listening.
+Hidden electromagnetic frequencies are all around us, and so much can be discovered through listening to these waves.
 The way that Bluetooth hardware sounds when it’s operating.
-How cellphones sound when they are transmitting data.
+How cell phones sound when they are transmitting data.
 What a laptop touchpad sounds like when it detects touch.
 The electronics world is invisibly emitting sounds around us all the time that we are mostly unaware of.

 No previous electronics experience is required to appreciate and use this badge, and it’s a great way to learn more about your world by exploring the different properties of our surroundings.

-Please note: The kit does require soldering and runs on two AAA batteries (not included).
-Ages 11 and up.
+Please note: Requires the use of a soldering iron and runs on two AAA batteries (not included).
+Suitable for ages 14 and up.
+Adult supervision recommended for younger builders.

 • EMF Explorer PCB Board x1